 A child's main job is playing and learning.
 Occupational therapists will evaluate your child's play skills and daily activities (getting dressed, brushing teeth, self-feeding) and compare them to what is developmentally appropriate for your child's age group.
-Some children who benefit from OT include:
+Some children who benefit from our pediatric OT solutions include:

 Certain diagnoses benefit from Occupational Therapy.
 These include: